seanstankowski/SnapPallete/README.md

 ### Collecting data
 - Add circles to the image by left mouse clicking (default) and draging (manual mode).
 - When adding more than 1 circle, the goal is to usually add these in roughly the same place, representing homologous parts of the image.
 Sometimes its not possibel to add a circle, because the flower is damaged.
-If this is the case, right clicking skips that cricle, and records 'NA' in the ouptu file.
+If this is the case, right clicking skips that cricle, and records 'NA' in the ouptut file.
-- if you are not happy with the placement of the last circle, you can delete this with the escape key
+- if you are not happy with the placement of the last circle, you can delete this with the escape key and re-place it.
 - Press enter once confirm the palcemnt of the cicles, and then a second time to record the data

 ### Output